Contra Costa Centre, California

-Contra Costa Centre is an unincorporated community and census-designated place in Contra Costa County, California.
+Contra Costa Centre is an unincorporated community and census-designated place in Contra Costa County, California, United States.
 Contra Costa Centre sits at an elevation of 92 feet (28 m).
 The 2010 United States census reported Contra Costa Centre's population was 5,364, while the 2020 census figure was 6,808.
 Contra Costa Centre is served by the Pleasant Hill / Contra Costa Centre BART station.

 It is the successor to the Waldon CDP of the 2000 census.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 0.642 square miles (1.662 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP has a total area of 0.642 square miles (1.662 km^{2}), all land.

 Demographics

 Contra Costa Centre first appeared as a census designated place in the 2000 U.S. census under the name Waldon; The name was changed to Contra Costa Centre for the 2010 U.S. census.